 This week is VMworld, which is taking place in San Francisco.
-It's good to be back at the Moscone center, but I will miss Las Vegas as I always seem to get reach my step goal of over 10,00 steps per day.
-VMworld has been away from San Francisco for a while due to construction to the Moscone center.
+It’s good to be back at the Moscone center, but I will miss Las Vegas as I always seem to reach my step goal of over 10,000 steps per day.
+VMworld has been away from San Francisco for a while because of construction to the Moscone center.
 But I will say I do like the improvements made to the venue.

 It’s always great to see old friends and connect with new ones at VMworld.
 The day leading up to VMworld for me, is always filled with community activities and planning my week.

 I want to touch on a few of the highlights from the keynote for those that could not make it out to VMworld.
 I want to give you a sense of what people were saying and doing in the community lounge area as most of us watch the keynote from there.